Noose found at Obama Presidential Center construction site, officials say

 Lakeside Alliance, a joint venture of multiple construction companies working on the center, issued a statement saying they reported the incident to police and "will provide any assistance required to identify those responsible."

+"Vehicles will be going in and out of the site today as Lakeside Alliance team members prepare for anti-bias training that will begin next week and to secure the site," the spokesperson told CNN on Friday.
+"The Chicago Department of Transportation has a significant project that surrounds the site on three sides, and their work is ongoing."

+The spokesperson said "ancillary construction services required to maintain the safety and security of the site may occur throughout the day."

-The group is offering a reward of $100,000 for information leading to those responsible, their statement read, adding that they have "zero tolerance for any form of bias or hate on our worksite."
+The group is offering a reward of $100,000 for information leading to those responsible, according to an earlier statement, on Thursday, which added that they have "zero tolerance for any form of bias or hate on our worksite."

 The Obama Foundation also released a statement saying they notified authorities.